Innovative Courses — Other Electives

 |

-The central focus of this course is to help emergent bilingual (EB) students in embracing their acculturation experience.
-Acculturation refers to the cultural and social changes that an immigrant undergoes when exposed to a new environment and interacts with a different cultural group (Berry & Sam, 2018).
+Multilingual Acculturation Studies for Newcomers is intended to help emergent bilingual (EB) students in embracing their acculturation experience.
+Acculturation refers to the cultural and social changes that an immigrant undergoes when exposed to a new environment and interacts with a different cultural group.
 The course takes an integrated identity approach, aiming to facilitate a successful academic journey for newcomer students as they learn a new culture and language.
 It offers cultural and social support tailored to the diverse needs of newcomer students, guiding them through various stages of acculturation and fostering increased community engagement and academic achievement.
 By incorporating research-based strategies, students will explore how they can blend their home country’s culture with that of their new country, enhancing their understanding and showcasing their unique strengths to contribute to global appreciation as they prepare for their future.
 This course provides students with a supportive system to help them navigate and adapt during this transitional period, ultimately leading to greater success in and readiness for their academic journey. |

 |